onap/doc/tools/README.md

 ADDITIONAL FILES

-example-tox-build.log: an example tox logfile to demonstrate functionality
+example-tox-build-log: an example tox logfile to demonstrate functionality